nuomibinggao/nuomibinggao-s-Page/README.md

 This is the source code for my personal website, [nuomibinggao.top](http://www.nuomibinggao.top), created with the help of some AI tools.

+### v2 Update
+Since Sept.
+23, 2025, the website has been updated to v2, featuring a UI & UX redesign.

 ## Live Demo
 [www.nuomibinggao.top](http://www.nuomibinggao.top)